tvardy/personal-website/_posts/2018-08-21-understanding-the-git-add-git-commit-pair.md

 ### Pay == git commit

 Yes!
-When you finally decide to click the pay button that's the moment of your **commitment**.
+When you finally decide to click the "Pay" button that's the moment of your **commitment**.
 You're fully responsible for this decision.

 Consequently, that's what your commitment of the work being done on your source code should be.
-Even though this is still something what could get undone, it doesn't mean you shouldn't pay attention and do your best.
+Even though this is still something that could get undone, it doesn't mean you shouldn't pay attention and do your best.

-Thus this is the time you as a developer pledge a part of your changes as done and ready to be put into the rest of the sourcecode.
+Thus this is the time you as a developer pledge a part of your changes as done and ready to be put into the rest of the source code.

 Another great advantage of this attitude is the ability of logical separation of certain changes into separate commits.
 If you've changed files "x", "y" and "z",